telerik/xaml-docs/controls/radgridview/columns/celltemplate-and-celledittemplate.md

 ![Telerik {{ site.framework_name }} DataGrid Cell Template Cell Edit Template](images/RadGridView_CellTemplate_CellEditTemplate2.png)

-If you want to set these properties in code-behind, you can check [this help article]({%slug using-datatemplate-in-code%}).
+## Tips about CellTemplate and CellEditTemplate

->tipHaving DataMemberBinding set to StartingDate, the aggregation, sorting, grouping and filtering operations on this column will be done based on the StartingDate property.
+* You can set the __CellTemplate__ and __CellEditTemplate__ in the code behind.
+See the [Using DataTemplate in Code]({%slug using-datatemplate-in-code%}) article for details.

->In case the user does not need to perform any aggregation, sorting, grouping or filtering operations for the column, then you can use a [GridViewColumn]({%slug radgridview-columns-column-types-basic-column%}) instead.
+* If you set DataMemberBinding set to StartingDate, the aggregation, sorting, grouping and filtering operations on the column will be done based on the StartingDate property.
+If the user does not need to perform any aggregation, sorting, grouping or filtering operations for the column, then you can use a [GridViewColumn]({%slug radgridview-columns-column-types-basic-column%}) instead.

->In a scenario when there is a column.CellEditTemplate defined, the new value of the editor is not available in the arguments of the __CellEditEnded__ event raised when committing an edit.
-To get the right value in __e.NewValue__, you can create your own [Custom Column]({%slug radgridview-howto-create-custom-editor %}) and override its __GetNewValueFromEditor__ method.
+* In scenarios with a defined column.CellEditTemplate, the new value of the editor is not available in the arguments of the __CellEditEnded__ event that is raised when committing an edit.
+To get the right value in __e.NewValue__, create your own [Custom Column]({%slug radgridview-howto-create-custom-editor %}) and override its __GetNewValueFromEditor__ method.

 ## See Also